-Twice weekly our natural refuse, such as animal bedding materials, manure, leaves, grass clippings and vegetable and fruit peelings are picked up by our trash hauler and delivered to a composting facility.
+Twice weekly, a trash hauler picks up our natural refuse, such as animal bedding materials, manure, leaves, grass clippings and vegetable and fruit peelings and delivers the material to a composting facility.

-The following materials are delivered to appropriate recycling or processing facilities:
+We deliever the materials below to appropriate recycling or processing facilities:

-Non-biological hazardous wastes such as turpentine, antifreeze, disinfectant, pool chemicals that cannot safely be discarded in the trash.
+- Non-biological hazardous wastes such as turpentine, antifreeze, disinfectant, pool chemicals

-All veterinary-related biological and medical waste and storage is regulated by the Veterinary staff at Roger Williams Park Zoo.
+All Veterinary staff at Roger Williams Park Zoo regulate all veterinary-related biological and medical waste and storage.
 All first aid-related biological and medical waste and storage is regulated by our contracted Emergency Medical Technicians